When and how to ask for partial payments on invoices

 To support your customers

-Lastly, partial payments can be used to support customers when they are experiencing cash flow strains.
-Rather than requesting a lump sum payment from a client, a partial payment upfront can help them break their invoice payment down into smaller, more manageable payments.
+Partial invoice payments can be used to support customers experiencing their own cash flow struggles.
+This is because a partial payment upfront can break the final invoice payment into smaller, more manageable payments that are easier to keep up with.

 There are a few things to keep in mind when requesting or accepting a partial payment or down payment from a customer:

-• If you agree to accept a partial payment, be sure to specify the due date for the remaining balance.
+• If both parties agree to a partial payment plan, be sure to specify the due date for the remaining balance as part of the payment terms.
+You can send out a reminder for the final invoice after collecting partial payment.

 • Keep track of invoice payments received and make sure to apply them against the correct invoice.
-This will help ensure that your books are accurate and up-to-date.
-If you need help with invoice tracking, try this invoice tracking template for google sheets and excel.
+This will ensure your books are accurate and up-to-date, meaning you won’t lose track of payments.
+If you struggle with invoice tracking, try this invoice tracking template for google sheets and excel.

-By keeping the above points in mind, you can make the partial payments process smoother for both you and your clients.
+Using the above guidance, you can make the partial payments process smoother for your company (the service provider) and your clients.

 How much to charge upfront

-• If you're working on a small or simple project, consider charging 50% or less of the total invoice amount upfront.
+• If you’re working on a small project, consider charging 50% or less of the entire amount upfront as a partial payment deposit.

-• For larger or more complicated projects, try charging anywhere from 25% to 75% of the invoice amount initially.
+• For larger or more complex projects, try charging anywhere from 25% to 75% of the entire amount as an initial deposit.

 How to request partial payments upfront